josecastillolema/baseline-operator/README.md

 baseline-sample   1         1         1       1            1           stress=true     1m
 ```

-By default, DaemonSet pods only run in worker nodes.
-If you want to run stress-ng in control plane nodes you can use tolerations:
+By default, DaemonSet Pods only run in worker nodes.
+If you want to run stress-ng loads in control plane nodes you can use tolerations:
 ```yaml
 apiVersion: perf.baseline.io/v1
 kind: Baseline